Piano six hands

 Music described as piano six hands is for three pianists at one piano.
-More rarely the neologism 'Triet' is used, by analogy with the duo/duet distinction sometimes made between 2 pianos and piano four hands (and also because piano trio is an already established term).
+More rarely the neologism 'Triet' is used, by analogy with the duo/duet distinction sometimes made between two pianos and piano four hands (and also because piano trio is an already established term).

 Because of the limited range available to each player, many of the pieces written for this combination are elementary in nature; many more are arrangements of pieces for other forces.
 But there are a small number of original works, and a handful of virtuoso three-player groups have emerged in the 21st century.

 Examples

 Compositions include five pieces by Percy Grainger, Sergei Rachmaninoff's Romance and Valse, Alfred Schnittke's Hommage, Carl Czerny's opp.
-17, 84, 227–229, 295–298, 609, 689, 741 and 798, Jean Cras's "Âmes d’enfants", Cornelius Gurlitt's six Tönstucke, Op.
+17, 84, 227–229, 295–298, 609, 689, 741 and 798, Jean Cras's "Âmes d’enfants", Cornelius Gurlitt's six Tonstücke, Op.
 192, Paul Robinson's "Pensees" and "Montmartre", various pieces by German composer Armin Fuchs, Bulgarian composer Tomislav Baynov's "Metrorhythmia 1", John Pitts's "Are You Going?", Greek composer Dionysis Boukouvalas's "Fantasy on a theme by Steve Reich", Canadian composer Paul Frehner's "Slowdown", Malaysian composer Samuel Cho's "S[wim]", Italian composer Fabio Mengozzi's "Promenade".